Positive Behaviour Support and Restrictive Practices Audit - Supported Living

 • Q2 | Unanswered

-Are staff trained in PBS principles, de-escalation techniques, and recognising triggers and early warning signs?
+Are staff trained and confident in PBS principles, de-escalation, recognising triggers, early warning signs and trauma-informed responses?

 Supporting Notes